hamnet70/software-design-lab/templates/journal.md

 Hours 3, 4, and 5: Played around the with program in exercise 3 to satisfy my curiosity.
 Did exercise 4 and 5 on creating variables to hold strings, numbers, and expressions.
 Errors were mostly typos.
 Had fun with exercise 6 learning how to use the %r, %d, and %s.
 Did exercise 7, which generated a question below.
 I came up with a work-around, but one of my goals is to write lean code, so I'd love to know how to concatenate print lines as simply as the author did (with a ,).
 The free tutorial ends at exercise 8.

+Hour 6: AARRRRRGGGHHHH!!!
+Thought I'd just practice my basics by git commiting my new python files (using -a) and pushing them to git hub.
+Kept getting a swap error message.
+Tried everything to solve it: reopening termnal, resaving my docs, renaming one of my files that had a dash in the file name, quiting VS Code, uploading files one at a time, looking up the error on the internet, trying some of the suggestions to remove the file via the error path.
+THEN, I took time to read the *entire* error message.
+I had just forgotten to include the -m message describing the commit.
+Good Lord!

+Hour 7: Found a bit on defining functions on the web and tried some.
+Very cool.
+Tried the second source that Patrick shared and found it fascinating.
+Tried some programs that stored user input in a variable to be printed out in a responsive string.
+Terminal prompts you to save the back and forth!

+Hour 8 and a little: Using the wiki lessons Patrick linked on the syllabus, I learned a little about getting user input and how to think through formats.
+So fun!
+I continued annotating my programs as I had been prompted in the "Learn Python the Hard Way" exercises, and it really helped me think through the why behind the code, so I'll keep that up.
+(It may help me with my goal of programming cleanly, since I've noticed it gives me the time and processing space to think of and try alternatives.)

+Hour 9+: Challenged myself to create a new program that required user input and manipulated it in different ways, including amassing data from the user, and then providing some conversational response incorporating it and comparing it to mine.
+Poked around for the ability to provide pauses between print lines and found "import sleep" and "time.sleep(sec)" where sec is the number of seconds (or milliseconds if you input a decimal less than 1) that the program will wait before executing the next line, which, in my case, was another line of dialogue.
+It's easy to see how this function could provide a pacing mechanism for a program that is text-based play, like a Twine or RPG game.

+Hour 10: Continued the wiki exercises to learn about the five fundamentals of python.
+Played with slicing strings into substrings, making and messing with lists.
+Stopped at Tuples, as my brain was getting quite full.
+Quickly previewed the other topics for upcoming class: Boolean logic, conditionals.
+Did not investigate or play with iteration.

+Hour 11: After a day off, practiced python in termal, including variable use, basic math operations, rounding (new!), and list manipulation